aakashs07/aakashs07.github.io/index.md

 _May_

-- 3rd: Internally presented a deception detection ML model, identifying features relevant for both deception and truthfulness
+- 3rd: Internally presented a ML-based deception detection model, identifying features relevant for both deception and truthfulness

 _February_